mendix/docs/content/howto/logic-business-rules/workflow-how-to-configure.md

     1. Name the user task **Ship_Devices** and set its title to **Facilities: Ship Devices** referring to steps 2-4 of the [Selecting a Device for the New Hire](#select-device) section.
     2. Configure the task to be assigned to the Facilities role only referring to steps 6 and 7 of the [Selecting a Device for the New Hire](#select-device) section and using the `[System.UserRoles = '[%UserRole_Facilities%]']` expression.
-    4. Set a new page called **ShipDevices** for the **Page** property it referring to steps 8-10 of the [Selecting a Device for the New Hire](#select-device) section.
+    4. Set a new page called **ShipDevices_Workflow** for the **Page** property it referring to steps 8-10 of the [Selecting a Device for the New Hire](#select-device) section.

-10. You need to make sure that only relevant information is displayed on the **ShipDevices** page and that this page can be accessed by the Facilities department only.
-In the App Explorer, double-click the **ShipDevices** page to open it.
+10. You need to make sure that only relevant information is displayed on the **ShipDevices_Workflow** page and that this page can be accessed by the Facilities department only.
+In the App Explorer, double-click the **ShipDevices_Workflow** page to open it.

 11. Repeat steps 6-7 above to make the employee detail form read-only and to restrict the page access to the Facilities role.

 Great job!
 You have configured the decision and user tasks on whether the new hire is working from the office or from home.

-## 9 Extending Workflow Logic
+## 8 Extending Workflow Logic

 You can extend workflow logic by calling a microflow.
 If the new employee works from the office, you would like to show in the system that the desk prepared by the Facilities department is assigned to this new employee.
 This way, HR and Management will see where the new colleagues is sitting in the office.
 You have an **Assign_Desk** microflow that you can use.